catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

  Cache-Control: max-age=0, no-store
  Accept-Ranges: bytes

-Now we are ready to configure Fastly to begin proxying for our site.
+Now you are ready to configure Fastly to begin proxying for your site.

 Fastly signup
 =============

-We need to `signup`_ to Fastly in order to configure our service.
-You can use the free developer trial to evaluate the service, you get $50 of traffic for free.
-After this you will be billed according the `pricing`_ plan you elect.
+You need to `signup`_ to Fastly in order to configure your service.
+You can use the free developer trial to evaluate the service: you get $50 of traffic for free.
+After this you will be billed according to the `pricing`_ plan you select.

 .. _signup: https://www.fastly.com/signup